PostiDigital/woocommerce-warehouse-plugin/README.md

 **Woocommerce > Products**

 Select your existing product or create a new, and update the product information.
 Note the use of the following fields in the product information:
+- **Product data** - Simple product and Variable product are supported.
 - **General > Wholesales price** - Glue is able to show total value of your stock if wholesales price is available.
 - **Inventory > SKU** - product ID
   - **Warehouse service**: this is product ID, which is used by warehouse also.
 Product is creted to the warehouse with this ID.
 The plug-in adds your business ID as a prefix to the front of the product ID.
 For example WooCommerce SKU "2001" will be sent as "01234567-8-2001" to warehouse.